U-ways/Monster-Game/README.md

 Overview
 -------------------------------------------------------------------------------

-This way was an assignment given for the **CO518: Algorithms, Correctness and Efficiency** module.
+This was an assignment given for the **CO518: Algorithms, Correctness and Efficiency** module.
 The main objective was to write an efficient algorithm to launch a monster attack using linear data structures types and following certain constraints.

 - [Launch attack algorithm Documentation ](./Documentation/README.md)
 - [Launch attack algorithm method ](https://github.com/U-ways/Monster-Game/blob/7177d925148a807d7fe02e8133a448db7d5de700/src/main/java/app/monster_game/Board.java#L154)